easyas12pc/easyas12pc.github.io/_posts/2013-01-25-Creating-your-own-site-on-wordpress-dot-com.md

 <p style="text-align: center;"><a href="http://easyas12pc.files.wordpress.com/2013/01/guide-to-wp-dashboard-new-media-uploading.jpg" target="_blank"><img class="aligncenter  wp-image-827" src="http://easyas12pc.files.wordpress.com/2013/01/guide-to-wp-dashboard-new-media-uploading.jpg" alt="Dashboard New media Uploading" /></a></p>
 As you can see I have chosen 5 files to be used as my icons for the Social Media Links widget.
 Once uploaded click on Edit to view the attachment details page.
 <p style="text-align: center;"><a href="http://easyas12pc.files.wordpress.com/2013/01/guide-to-wp-dashboard-media-edit-info.jpg" target="_blank"><img class="aligncenter  wp-image-828" src="http://easyas12pc.files.wordpress.com/2013/01/guide-to-wp-dashboard-media-edit-info.jpg" alt="Dashboard Media edit info" /></a></p>
 On this page you can see various details of the media item.
 In this case it is the icon for Facebook.
-Enter any details you want and take not of the File URL as shown on the right, we're going to need that later.
+Enter any details you want and take note of the File URL as shown on the right, we're going to need that later.
 Once your finished entering details click the Update button to save your changes.

 Next we're going to set up the Social links widget.
 For this we are going to use a text widget which allows us to enter html etc. Note WordPress.com does not allow various objects to be embedded including flash objects.
 For more info see this page from the support site. <a title="http://en.support.wordpress.com/code/" href="http://en.support.wordpress.com/code/" target="_blank">http://en.support.wordpress.com/code/</a>